-NBA Trades: Andrew Bogut To Join Deron Williams, LeBron James In Cavs?
+NBA Trades: Andrew Bogut To Join Deron Williams, LeBron James On The Cavs?

-Philadelphia 76ers officially released Andrew Bogut on Monday, as it completed buyouts.
+The Philadelphia 76ers officially released Andrew Bogut on Monday as it completed buyouts.
 According to reports, the Australian player will be in talks with a number of teams to consider his chances.
 Bogut is scheduled to have his waivers cleared on Wednesday at 5 p.m.
 ET.
-League sources suggest the player is going to talk with officials from Cleveland Cavaliers and Houston Rockets.
-Reports also suggest that he is going to have talks with Boston Celtics and San Antonio Spurs as well.
+League sources suggest the player is going to talk with officials from the Cleveland Cavaliers and Houston Rockets.
+Reports also suggest that he is going to have talks with the Boston Celtics and San Antonio Spurs as well.
 Meanwhile, Cavs have picked up Deron Williams.

 These last two years in Dallas have meant so much.
 I am grateful to the organization for giving… https://t.co/3FVR7CgXUA